Optimized study design, precise site selection and faster patient search and identification for clinical research - in real time.

 Q: How many hospitals and patients are included in the cloud?

 A: We don’t actually include hospitals or patients in the cloud.
-We use the hospital infrastructure and our cloud is there to run queries, manage trials, create audit trails, etc.
+We use the hospital infrastructure and our cloud is there to run queries, manage queries, create audit trails, etc.

 Q: How do you handle countries where there are regulations preventing personal data from being exported overseas (including being hosted by overseas servers)?